thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

         title: 'Enter a descriptive title for the client, and select "Custom" as the provider.
 Now enter the "Client ID" and "Client secret" obtained from the OAuth0 Management Console.
 In the "General" block of the "Advanced settings" section, fill in all the necessary URLs, choose "POST" for the client authentication method, and enter "Auth0" as the provider label.
 Next, check the "Allow user creation" box.
 Add the following scopes in the scope field: "openid", "email", "profile";'
     2:
         image: /images/user-guide/oauth-2-support/oauth0/configuration-of-thingsboard/oauth0-configuration-of-thingsboard-3-ce.png
         title: 'Proceed to the "Mapper" block.
 Select the "Basic" mapper type and "Domain" tenant name strategy.
-Specify %{email} as "Customer name pattern" (more details about these properties are described below in the "Basic mapper" part), fill in the other fields, if necessary, and click "Add" to confirm adding the OAuth 2 client;'
+Specify %{email} as "Customer name pattern" (more details about these properties are described below in the "Basic mapper" part).
+Click "Add" to confirm adding the OAuth 2 client;'
     3:
         image: /images/user-guide/oauth-2-support/oauth0/configuration-of-thingsboard/oauth0-configuration-of-thingsboard-4-ce.png
         title: 'One more OAuth client added.'